 Mountain Bikes Designed for Rugged Terrain Mountain bikes are a special category of bikes especially made to stand up to the ruggedness and roughness of cross-country cycling.
 When compared with street or road bicycles and BMX bikes, these special hill bikes will often have larger bicycle frames and wider wheels.
-This increase in the […]
+This increase in the size […]

 Diamondback Bikes – Home of the Best Discount Mountain Bikes

 Diamondback Bikes is a solid brand of discount mountain bikes that dates back to the late 1970s.
 Started in 1977 in Camarillo, California, Diamondback Bicycles also makes quality high end mountain bicycles as well.
 The Diamondback Mission 2 full suspension mountain bike is in the category of best mountain bike.
 The Mission 2 clearly is not one of the discount mountain bikes.
 It stands to reason that the term mountain bike is associated with the Diamondback Bikes brand name because Camarillo is located in the Santa Monica Mountains.
 The company was then called Western State Imports.
 As the years progressed, Diamondback Bikes have been sold all over the world.
 Some of the countries in which Diamondback Bikes are distributed include the United States, Canada, United Kingdom, Australia and Bangladesh.